Qwwq916/llm-intervention/README.md

 -  Automated **Bayesian optimization** for optimal weight search.
 -  Benchmark evaluation on LLaMA, Gemma, Mistral, and Qwen models.

+## Datasets
+The dataset used in this project is specifically designed for behavioral intervention studies involving large language models (LLMs).

+-  Anchor dataset: Used to calculate "rejection vectors" for model intervention by providing behavioral benchmarks.
+File path: ./data/benigntest(harmful).txt

+-  Test dataset: Used to evaluate the effectiveness of interventions, its content is context-specific but differs from baseline content.
+File path: ./data/harmful(harmless).csv

+## Usage Guidelines
+-  Maintain scenario relevance but content independence when expanding
+-  Harmful samples for research only, following ethical guidelines
+-  Directly loadable via load_dataset function in utils.py

 ## Install Dependencies
 1. Create a new virtual environment with conda: